riga/order/README.md

 > ### This project is currently under development.

-If you're designing a high-energy physics analyses (e.g. with data recorded with an [LHC](https://home.cern/topics/large-hadron-collider) experiment at [CERN](http://home.cern)), manual bookkeeping of external data can get complicated quite fast. *order* provides a Python class collection that helps you structuring
+If you're designing a high-energy physics analysis (e.g. with data recorded with an [LHC](https://home.cern/topics/large-hadron-collider) experiment at [CERN](http://home.cern)), manual bookkeeping of external data can get complicated quite fast. *order* provides a Python class collection that helps you structuring

 - analyses,
 - MC campaigns,